helium/longfi-platformio/platformio.md

 The CubeCell may have issues joining the network with ADR OFF.
 If you're using ADR ON, you may also encounter an issue where your CubeCell stops successfully sending packets after a few minutes.
 This is caused by the CubeCell firmware's ADR behavior, and may happen if your payload is above the DR0 maximum size \(11 bytes\).

 To patch the CubeCell firmware, find and open the `RegionUS915.c` file in the firmware directory.
-On macOS, an example path would be `~/Library/Arduino15/packages/CubeCell/hardware/CubeCell/1.0.0/cores/asr650x/loramac/mac/region/RegionUS915.c`.
+On macOS, an example path would be `~/Library/Arduino15/packages/CubeCell/hardware/CubeCell/1.0.0/coger
+Click on the Extensires/asr650x/loramac/mac/region/RegionUS915.c`. ger
+Click on the Extensi
 Find the following lines in the file and comment them out:

 ```text